adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 categories: js
 ---

 Progressive Enhancement is one of those things that everyone knows right?
-However, throughout my entire career which is now over a decade, the industry still talks about it, still struggles with it and demonstrates several significant misunderstandings about the subject, particularly when it comes to Javascript.
-This article addresses the misunderstandings and provides long forgotten, reliable solutions.
-Some might call these solutions cutting edge regardless of how old they are.
-Some might not.
-This is possibly the most important and misunderstood subject in regard to front-end Javascript development for the general web.
+However, throughout my career, it has always been a hot topic, and one that developers have struggled with in one form or other, demonstrating signficant misundestandings about the subject, particularly when it comes to Javascript.

+This article addresses these misunderstandings and provides long forgotten but reliable solutions.
+Solutions that have stood the test of time and can still, today be considered cutting-edge.
+The fact is that this subject is quite possibly the most important and misunderstood aspect of front-end web development.

 > &ldquo;The problems we have with websites are ones we create ourselves&rdquo;
 <br>&mdash; <cite>Motherfuckingwebsite.com</cite>

 The beauty of the web is that by default, it is accessible to *everyone*.
 It's us developers that come along and ruin it.
-Websites such as the one I quote above are not alone either, demonstrating that there are several people who have the right intention, but even then some are missing the right execution.
+Websites such as the one I quote above are not alone either, demonstrating there are many that have the right intention, to serve the user first.
+Often, even the best intentions fall short in their execution as we will see shortly.

-At this point I am going to take this opportunity to define what Progressive Enhancement *really* is:
+So what is the best way to define what Progressive Enhancement *really* is?

 > Progressive Enhancement is the approach of providing a baseline **core** experience for everyone; and creating a better **enhanced** experience for people who use a more capable browser.

 Whilst Progressive Enhancement doesn't just pertain to Javascript, it is definitely the technology that developers tend to suffer with the most.
-We just can't seem to answer the following question:
+We just can't seem to answer the following question with aplomb:

 > &ldquo;How am I meant to write Javascript in a Progressive Enhancement way?&rdquo;

-Whilst this question is not the easiest one to answer, I promise there are answers, many of which are quite simple when you take the time to understand them.
-Before getting to that though a few important points need to be made.
+Whilst this question is not the easiest one to answer, answers exist, and they are not *that* difficult once taking the time to truly understand them.

+Firstly, though, 3 key points must be addressed...

 ## 1. Unobtrusive Javascript is not Progressive Enhancement

-Simply placing your Javascript code in external Javascript files, does not, in anyway, impact positively or negatively user receiving a core or enhanced experience.
+Simply placing your Javascript code in external Javascript files, does not, in anyway, address the problem of Progressive Enhancement.
+Code that is inline or external has equal chance of success of failure.

 ## 2. Handling the Javascript disabled scenario is only half of the story